sarahjburton/MCB185-2022/GUMPY.md

 Choose a username.
 It's okay to be clever, but don't be silly.
 Remember, this will be part of your CV.
 I use my full name.
 After setting your email and password, choose the free plan and then answer a few questions about your interests to create your account.
-Now check your email to verify your email address.
+Go to your email to verify your email address.

 ### Create a Repository ###

-It's time to create your first repository, which we normally shorten to _repo_.
+It's time to create your first repository, which we often shorten to _repo_.
 Before we begin, we need to talk a little about ownership, privacy, and security.

 When you create a repo, you own it.
 You can read it, write to it, or even delete it.
+Later, you can invite collaborators who can join you in your efforts, but by default, only you can make edits.

 When a repo is created, it can be either _Public_ or _Private_.
 A Public repository allows other people to download a copy of your repo.
 This is called _cloning_.
 There is no security risk in cloning a Public repository (unless you put sensitive info in there).
-Nobody can make changes to your files.
+If people modify their clones, it does not affect your files.
+If you invite them as collaborators and give them write permission, they can modify the files in your repo.

 A Private repository is invisible to everyone but you.
 You can add collaborators to Public or Private repos and specify what kinds of permissions each collaborator may have.
 As the owner, you can change a repo from Public to Private and back.

 Now let's go make a repo.
 Go to the GitHub website and click on the green "New" button to create a new repo.
 Name this _homework_ because this is where you'll be submitting your homework.
 You can make this Public or Private as you like.
-If you make it Private, you'll need to do some extra steps later.
-Click the boxes to initialize with a README, add a .gitignore and a license.
+If you make it Private, you'll need to do some extra steps later to give your instructor and TA permission to view your files.
+Click the boxes to initialize with a README, add a .gitignore and add a license.
 Scroll through the .gitignore options until you get to "Python".
 Choose whichever license you like.
 I generally use MIT.
 Click the "Create Repository" and you will be transported to your new mostly empty repo.

 If you made your repo Private, you need to give your instructors permission to view your repo.
 Go to the "Settings" link in your repo and then click on